scott-diprose/pydtm-lib/README.md

 # M4DM (Metadata for Data Meaning)

+WASM & PyPI pkg
-> pym4dm-lib
+> m4dm-py

-A metadata library which captures the meaning of individual data elements.
+A structured schema of metadata which captures the meaning of individual data elements.
 Where an element originated from or how it was transformed/derived from originating data.
 Maintaing data linage accross all maintained data stores delivers the most potential to provide understanding and meaning to data.
+Especially when combined with documentation on the various subject areas to which the data belongs.

-If data linage is also maintained in a computer readable format.
-This then provides the potential for code generation.
+If data linage, mappings and transformations are also maintained in a computer readable format.
+This then provides potential for code generation.

-WASM & PyPI pkg
+Complimented by cataloging the purpose/intent of available data marts, reporting artifacts, and data interfaces between systems.

 1. schemas and validation
 2. protocol matching - identify the intended schema of a loaded json document